eldun/eldun.github.io/_drafts/rt-part-3.md

 ### <a id="creating-moving-spheres"></a>Creating Moving Spheres

 Motion blur would be useless without motion.
-We can modify our spheres to move linearly from some point `centerStart` to another `centerEnd` over an amount of time `timeToTravel`.
+We can modify our spheres to move linearly from some point `centerStart` to another `centerEnd` starting at `moveStartTime` and stopping at `moveEndTime`.

 `sphere.h`: